al-mabsut/muslimah/contents/hanafi/en/6_ruling_of_ongoing_hayd_till_10_days.md

   - Engage in physical contact like fondling breasts.
   - Have non-penetrative physical contact with any of his body parts while ensuring no vaginal stimulation occurs.
 - Husband and wife will continue to interact with each other in day-to-day matters such as eating together, sleeping in the same bed etc.
-- Whenever the bleeding has ended, then conjugal relationships are allowed provided the wife has taken Ghusl
+- Whenever the bleeding has ended and one does not expect it to resume anytime soon, then conjugal relationships are allowed provided the wife has taken Ghusl
 - Divorce during this time is impermissible, but if issued, it will be valid and carry its full implications.